Over 50% of Employees Quit Due to Bad Managers: 4 Studies

 The study shows that leadership and employee loyalty are closely linked, with management having a significant impact on employees’ mental peace and satisfaction.
 I have also encountered numerous employees seeking to switch jobs due to poor management.

-Visier Study: 43% of employees quit due to managers
+Visier Study: 43% of workers quit due to managers

-Visier’s research in the UK, which surveyed 2,100 employees, revealed that 43% of employees had left their jobs at least once due to managers.
+Visier’s research in the UK, which surveyed 2,100 staff members, revealed that 43% of employees had left their jobs at least once due to managers.
 Furthermore, 53% were actively looking for new opportunities to escape poor management practices.

 Respect and positive management practices are critical in reducing turnover rates.
 Employee feedback on managers often highlights the need for more supportive and constructive leadership.